rowechenzhong/Vision/Analysis/Stochastic Calculus/Random Processes in Continuous Time.md

 # Brownian Motion
 1. [[Brownian Motion]].
 2. Side quest: constructing Brownian motion.
-An alternative method can be found in your first pset in 676, which proceeds as $G([0,t])$ as usual, but instead of citing [[Kolmogorov's Criterion]] we manually compute our case in $L^2$.
+An alternative method can be found in your first pset in 676, which proceeds as $G([0,t])$ as usual, but instead of citing [[Kolmogorov's Criterion]] we manually compute convergence in $L^2$.
 	1. [[Gaussian Spaces]]
 	2. [[Gaussian White Noise]]
 	4. [[pre-Brownian motion]]